donbright/chaos-rs/README.md

 can be freely released under a Gnu license.

 The original code was DOS and assembly code, using Borland's legendary Turbo C and Turbo Assembler.
+It was advertised as running on the original IBM PC, which was a 4.77 Megahertz 16-bit Intel 8088 processor with a normal design maximum of 1 Megabyte of RAM, only some of that addressable by programs.
+It also advertised EGA or VGA graphics, i.e.
+640x480 by Maybe 256 colors, probably 16, depending on your graphics card.

-This port is written in Rust, for Linux.
+This port is written in Rust, for Linux, on 2023-era machines.

 # What's In Chaos-RS